 Classification of Criminal Charges in New Haven

-The most common criminal charges in New Haven tend to include gun and weapon charges, possession of narcotics, sale of narcotics, other drug related offenses and assault charges.
+The most common criminal charges in New Haven tend to include gun and weapon charges, possession of narcotics, the sale of narcotics, other drug-related offenses and assault charges.
 In addition, there are numerous other charges connected to disturbing the peace, breach of peace, disorderly conduct, larceny and other minor cases.
 A New Haven criminal attorney can advise on how to approach these various charges.